 Should a government agency or employee cause someone else’s personal injury accident, the victim must follow special rules to bring a personal injury claim.
 Claimants have only 90 days after the incident to file an official claim against the allegedly responsible party.

 At Goldblatt + Singer, we understand Missouri personal injury law.
 We’ve helped more than 25,000 clients achieve positive results for their claims, remaining in touch with many of them.
 We invite you to give us a call or contact us online, so that we can build a legal relationship with you too.
 While we can set up cases remotely, you’re always welcome to come to the office, meet your attorney, and sit with staff during a face-to-face legal strategy meeting.

 At Goldblatt + Singer, we understand that there is more to handling a personal injury claim than results.
 We make client service our top priority.
 We started our practice because we truly care about what happens to the accident victims who rely on us for assistance.
-After a serious auto accident, slip and fall, medical mistake, defective product or workplace accident, victims often don’t know who to trust or where to turn for counsel.
+After a serious car accident, truck accident, slip and fall, medical mistake, defective product or workplace accident, victims often don’t know who to trust or where to turn for counsel.
 Hiring a lawyer provides honest, straightforward and compassionate legal services to those with broken bones, brain injuries, spine injuries, amputations and other serious injuries in St. Louis.

 Contact us for a free case evaluation after your personal injury accident to explore your options and opportunities in St. Louis.
 Let us earn your trust during a conversation at our St. Louis office, at a location of your choosing or conduct your free consult over the phone.
 We’ll do everything in our power to secure you compensation for your injuries.
 Call (314) 888-1000 today.